BloomTech-Labs/family-promise-case-mgmt-fe/README.md

 - DO NOT fork the repo.
 Clone directly!
 - run: `npm install` to download all dependencies.
+- run: `npm install rechart` to download all chart dependencies.
 - run: `npm start` to start your local development server.

 > When using Okta for authentication, the app will need to run locally on port 3000.